Who We Are

 - Involved families

 - Renaissance Robotics meets YEAR ROUND.
 Our year runs from May 1st - April 30th.

 Renaissance Robotics has an impressive track record having qualified for the Florida State Championship and South Super Regional Championship each season.
+One of ONLY 2 teams in Florida to have qualified for all five South Super Regional Championships.
 In 2017, the team attended the World Championship in Houston, Texas.

 Training starts in May!
 Motivated applicants can start learning NOW!